 Each push notification sent to Chatkit users includes:

 app name— the name of your iOS or Android application

 app icon— the icon for your iOS or Android application

-Chatkit channel name— the name of the private channel where the missed message occurred, as defined by your running Chatkit service
+Chatkit room name— the name of the private room where the missed message occurred, as defined by your running Chatkit service

 Chatkit message body— the body of the missed message, automatically truncated with an … at 140 characters to adhere to operating system limits

 Chatkit push notifications are only enabled for devices which register to receive push notifications from your app.

 If a user has already authorized push notifications for your app, the Chatkit iOS and Android SDKs will pass this device token to Chatkit once you follow the iOS and Android setup guides and a user updates their app to your latest version.